-We are descended from Dorathie’s son Ralph and his “wife” Margaret Elstob who did not christen their early children Rachel and Ralph in the Church of England.
+We are descended from Dorathie’s son Ralph and his “wife” Margaret Elstob.
+They did not christen their early children Rachel and Ralph in the Church of England.
 When the travelling Bishop’s Court visited the area in 1675, Margaret was charged by the court with being a Papist and clandestinely married.
 Two years later both Margaret and Ralph were charged by the same court with cohabiting in fornication or being clandestinely married.
 Thereafter their subsequent children were christened in the Church of England but Margaret remained a non conformist Quaker until her burial in 1716 at a Raby church where there were monthly meetings of the Society of Friends (Quakers).

 Ralph died in 1696, aged 46, some 20 years before his mother.
 His will, below, is about leaving his land and a share of a Colliery he owned, but also about how his inheritance upon his mother’s death was to be distributed.

 The sealed will was witnessed by an Antony Hodgshon jur and a John Ward jur.
-It bears the name Ralph Littlefaire with a large B in the middle which will have been his mark and noted by an mk above it.
+It bears the name Ralph Littlefaire with a large B in the middle which will have been his mark and noted by “mk” above it.
 The Cockfield Parish records show Ralph’s burial on the following day 14th of July 1696.